StarWarsFoundryVTT/StarWarsFFG/README.md

 - 12/06/2020 - Esrin - Completed all initial Group Manager functionality and added last localisation hooks.
 - 12/06/2020 - Cstadther - Added popout editor and dice symbol rendering for force powers.
 Updated popout editor to specify height/width/left/top.
 - 12/06/2020 - Cstadther - Added popout editor for specials and dice symbol rendering in descriptions and specials
-- 12/06/2020 - Cstadther - Added popout editor and dice symbol rendering for force powers.
-Updated popout editor to specify height/width/left/top.
-- 11/06/2020 - Cstadther - Added popout editor for specials and dice symbol rendering in descriptions and specials
 - 12/06/2020 - Esrin - Added warning on startup if Special-Dice-Roller module is not installed and activated.
 - 12/06/2020 - Esrin - First pass on the group sheet.
 Now automatically populates with player characters, can open character sheets, change initiative mode and use the destiny pool.
 Other functionality under construction.
 - 10/06/2020 - Cstadther - Readded Force Pool to Talent Tab